pavelgrebenkov/python-project-49/README.md

 </ol>

 ### Description
-<p>This module was written as a requirement for the first academic module of the professional program, <strong>Python Developer</strong>, offered by <a href="https://ru.hexlet.io/" >Hexlet</a>, an online programming school.
+<p>This package was written as a requirement for the first academic module of the professional program, <strong>Python Developer</strong>, offered by <a href="https://ru.hexlet.io/" >Hexlet</a>, an online programming school.
 The learning objectives of the project empahsised the following skills and knowledge areas:<p>
 <ul>
   <li>Development environment set up</li>
   <li>Building correct package file structure</li>